 In the below example, the INDEX function is used to find the position of ‘o’ in the source string – ‘Hello World’.

 data _null_; s='Hello World'; p='o'; a=index(s, p); put a=; run;

-Note the INDEX function returns the position of the excerpt’s first character the first time it is found and so it returns 5.
+Note that the INDEX function returns the position of the excerpt’s first character the first time it is found, so it returns 5.

 Index Function in a SAS dataset

-The INDEX function can also be used to search variables within a SAS dataset.
+The INDEX function can also search variables within a SAS dataset.
 In the SASHELP.CARS dataset, the MODEL variable contains car model names.

 data find_manual; set sashelp.cars(keep=model); manual=index(model, 'manual'); run;